-- For each chunk, the storage system pulls the wrapped DEK stored with that chunk (in some cases, this is done by the service), and sends it to KMS for unwrapping.
+- For each chunk, the storage system pulls the wrapped DEK that is stored with that chunk (in some cases, this is done by the service) and sends it to Keystore for unwrapping.

-- The storage system verifies that the identified job is allowed to access that data chunk based on a job identifier, and using the chunk ID; and KMS verifies that the storage system is authorized both to use the KEK associated with the service, and to unwrap that specific DEK.
+- The storage system verifies that the identified job is allowed to access that data chunk based on a job identifier and using the chunk ID.
+Keystore verifies that the storage system is authorized to use the KEK that is associated with the service and to unwrap that specific DEK.

-- Passes the unwrapped DEK to the service; the storage system passes the encrypted data chunk to the service, which decrypts the data chunk and uses it.
+- In some rare cases, passes the unwrapped DEK to the service.
+The storage system passes the encrypted data chunk to the service, which decrypts the data chunk and uses it.

 This process is different in dedicated storage devices, such as local SSDs, where the device manages and protects the device-level DEK.

-Figure 3: To decrypt a data chunk, the storage service calls Google's Key Management Service (KMS) to retrieve the unwrapped data encryption key (DEK) for that data chunk.
+The following diagram shows this process.
+To decrypt a data chunk, the storage service calls Keystore to retrieve the unwrapped DEK for that data chunk.

 Encryption key hierarchy and root of trust

-Google's KMS is protected by a root key called the KMS master key, which wraps all the KEKs in KMS.
-This KMS master key is AES2564, and is itself stored in another key management service, called the Root KMS.
-Root KMS stores a much smaller number of keys — approximately a dozen.
-For additional security, Root KMS is not run on general production machines, but instead is run only on dedicated machines in each Google data center.
+Keystore is protected by a root key called the keystore master key, which wraps all of the KEKs in Keystore.
+This keystore master key is AES-256 and is itself stored in another key management service, called Root Keystore.
+(In the past, the keystore master key was AES-128, and some of these keys remain active for decrypting data.)
+Root Keystore stores a much smaller number of keys—approximately a dozen per region.
+For additional security, Root Keystore isn't run on general production machines, but instead is run only on dedicated machines in each Google data center.

-Root KMS in turn has its own root key, called the root KMS master key, which is also AES2564 and is stored in a peer-to-peer infrastructure, the root KMS master key distributor, which replicates these keys globally.
-The root KMS master key distributor only holds the keys in RAM on the same dedicated machines as Root KMS, and uses logging to verify proper use.
-One instance of the root KMS master key distributor runs for every instance of Root KMS.
-(The root KMS master key distributor is still being phased in, to replace a system that operated in a similar manner but was not peer to peer.)
+Root Keystore in turn has its own root key, called the root keystore master key, which is also AES-256 and is stored in a peer-to-peer infrastructure, which is called the root keystore master key distributor, and which replicates these keys globally.
+(In the past, the root keystore master key was AES-128, and some of these keys remain active for decrypting data.)
+The root keystore master key distributor only holds the keys in RAM on the same dedicated machines as Root Keystore, and it uses logging to verify proper use.
+One instance of the root keystore master key distributor runs for every instance of Root Keystore.

-When a new instance of the root KMS master key distributor is started, it is configured with a list of host names already running distributor instances.
-Distributor instances can then obtain the root KMS master key from other running instances.
-Other than the disaster-recovery mechanisms described below, the root KMS master key exists only in RAM on a limited number of specially secured machines.
+When a new instance of the root keystore master key distributor is started, it is configured with a list of host names of already running distributor instances.
+Distributor instances can then obtain the root keystore master key from other running instances.
+Other than the disaster-recovery mechanisms described in Global availability and replication, the root keystore master key exists only in RAM on a limited number of specially secured machines.

-To address the scenario where all instances of the root KMS master key distributor restart simultaneously, the root KMS master key is also backed up on secure hardware devices stored in physical safes in highly secured areas in two physically separated, global Google locations.
-This backup would be needed only if all distributor instances were to go down at once; for example, in a global restart.
-Fewer than 20 Google employees are able to access these safes.
+To address the scenario where all instances of the root keystore master key distributor in a region restart simultaneously, the root keystore master key is also backed up on secure hardware devices that are stored in physical safes in highly secured areas in multiple geographically distributed locations.
+This backup would be needed only if all distributor instances in a region were to go down at once.
+Fewer than 100 Google employees can access these safes.

-Figure 4: The encryption key hierarchy protects a chunk of data with a DEK, wrapped with a KEK in KMS, which is in turn protected by Root KMS and the root KMS master key distributor.
+The following diagram shows the encryption key hierarchy.
+The encryption key hierarchy protects a chunk of data with a DEK, wrapped with a KEK in Keystore, which is in turn protected by Root Keystore and the root keystore master key distributor.

-- KMS is run on multiple machines in data centers globally
+- Keystore is run on multiple machines in data centers globally.

-- KMS keys are wrapped with the KMS master key, which is stored in Root KMS
+- Keystore keys are wrapped with the Keystore master key, which is stored in Root Keystore.

-- Root KMS is much smaller than KMS and runs only on dedicated machines in each
+- Root Keystore is much smaller than Keystore and runs only on dedicated machines in each data center.

-- Root KMS keys are wrapped with the root KMS master key, which is stored in the root KMS master key distributor
+- Root Keystore keys are wrapped with the root keystore master key, which is stored in the root keystore master key distributor.

-- If all instances of the distributor were to go down (total shutdown), a master key is stored in (different) secure hardware in (physical) safes in limited Google locations
+- In case all instances of the distributor in a region were to go down, a master key is stored in different secure hardware in physical safes in limited Google locations.

 Global availability and replication

-High availability and low latency, global access to keys, are critical at every level; these characteristics are needed for key management services to be used across Google.
+At every level, high availability, low latency, and global access to keys are critical.
+These characteristics are needed for key management services to be used across Google.

-For this reason, KMS is highly scalable, and it is replicated thousands of times in Google's data centers globally.
-It is run on regular machines in Google's production fleet, and instances of KMS run globally to support Google Cloud operations.
+For this reason, Keystore is highly scalable, and it is replicated thousands of times in our data centers globally.
+It is run on regular machines in our production fleet, and instances of Keystore run globally to support Google operations.
 As a result, the latency of any single key operation is very low.

-Root KMS is run on several machines dedicated to security operations, in each data center.
-The root KMS master key distributor is run on these same machines, one-to-one with Root KMS.
-The root KMS master key distributor provides a distribution mechanism via a gossiping protocol — at a fixed time interval, each instance of the distributor picks a random other instance to compare its keys with, and reconciles any differences in key versions.
-With this model, there is no central node that all of Google's infrastructure depends on; this allows Google to maintain and protect key material with high availability.
+Root Keystore is run on several machines dedicated to security operations, in each data center.
+The Root Keystore master key distributor is run on these same machines, one-to-one with Root Keystore.
+The Root Keystore master key distributor provides a distribution mechanism using a gossiping protocol.
+At a fixed time interval, each instance of the distributor picks a random other instance to compare its keys with and reconciles any differences in key versions.
+With this model, there is no central node that all of our infrastructure depends on.
+This distribution method lets us maintain and protect key material with high availability.

 Google's common cryptographic library